 - Be a butterfly.
 Social relationships are a fundamental part of health and wellness.
 We need to interact with friends and family, neighbors, co-workers, and strangers.
 Social isolation and loneliness can be bad for your health.
 To keep an active social life as you age, volunteer, adopt a pet, join a class or online community, and look for clubs that interest you.

-Thankfully, compared to past decades, the elderly are living longer and in better health than ever before; however, up to one in four elderly Americans are not living this ideal life.
-If you are living longer than planned and have health issues, costs can accumulate quickly.
+Thankfully, compared to past decades, the elderly will live longer and in better health than ever before; however, up to one in four elderly Americans are not living this ideal life.
+If you are going to live longer than planned and have health issues, costs can accumulate quickly.
 Health care is one of the biggest expenses in retirement.

 A 65-year-old couple retiring in 2016 will need an estimated $260,000 to cover health care costs in retirement.
 This number does not include long-term care and seven out of ten individuals over the age 65 will need long-term care at some point during retirement.
-So, what can you do?
+So, what can you do to live longer?

 First things first, if you are earning an income you should be saving for retirement.
 The younger you are, the riskier you can be in your investments because you have many years to make up for any losses before you retire and need those funds.
 As you near retirement, you’ll likely want to make adjustments to help protect you from market risk.